 Sometimes patients see Dr. Rozenn right after acute traumas such as car accidents, surf board collisions or simply trying to pick up the dog and becoming immobilized.
 These are generally uncomplicated acute injuries.
-Barring any pre-existing conditions, patients heal rather quickly with treatments including: acupuncture, gua sha, cupping, moxibustion, herbal formulas, nutritional supplements and exercises.
+Barring any preexisting conditions, patients heal rather quickly with treatments including: acupuncture, gua sha, cupping, moxibustion, herbal formulas, nutritional supplements and exercises.

 But what about the back pain that has been steadily getting worse for ten years?
 You can’t remember what caused it, but you do know it hurts every morning when you get up.
-Or, how about that generalized muscle pain or joint stiffness that seems to have no rhyme or reason to when it comes or when it goes?
+Or, how about that generalized muscle pain or joint stiffness that seems to have no rhyme or reason as to when it comes or when it goes?
 Mysterious numbness in the legs and arms, tight neck muscles and headaches…these problems plague millions of Americans.

 Chronic pain requires an entirely different approach.
 Key questions include:

-- Can you relate it to an injury, or did it come on gradually over time?
+Can you relate it to an injury, or did it come on gradually over time?

-- How long have you had it?
+How long have you had it?

-- What makes it better, what makes it worse?
+What makes it better, what makes it worse?

-- Are you in an acute flare of a chronic condition, or is your pain level stable?
+Are you in an acute flare of a chronic condition, or is your pain level stable?

-- What therapies have you tried?
+What therapies have you tried?

 Treating chronic pain differs from treating acute pain because there are many different reasons causing pain to develop or linger.
 Patterns of inflammation and blockage may have developed over time.
 Why?
 Degenerative diseases and chronic pain syndromes are often the product of old injuries, dietary and lifestyle choices and/or habits of movement that continually strain ligaments, tendons and joints.
 Even hormonal imbalances can cause chronic pain!

-I had muscle pain for 15 years and tried everything, including hypnosis, massage, rolfing, Western and Eastern medicine and everything in between with no luck.
+“I had muscle pain for 15 years and tried everything, including hypnosis, massage, rolfing, Western and Eastern medicine and everything in between with no luck.
 Until I found Dr. Rozenn.
 In desperation I decided to try acupuncture one more time.
 She has changed my life!
 She is an extremely talented acupuncturist (and I have been to enough different ones to know a good one) and extremely professional.
-I would recommend her to anyone.
+I would recommend her to anyone.”
 Pam D.–Santa Cruz

 Dr. Rozenn is known for her Structural Treatments.
 She examines movements: walking, sitting, turning, etc., to see how she can improve the dynamics of her patient’s movement pattern.
 Patients often get up from her Structural Treatments walking or sitting differently, their pain greatly reduced.
-Common problems that can benefit from these Structual Treatments are:

-- Neuromuscular and idiopathic scoliosis
+Hereditary and idiopathic scoliosis

-- Rib pain, strains and subluxations
+Rib pain, strains and subluxations

-- Mid, lower and upper back pain
+Mid, lower and upper back pain